xzl01/ghc/docs/users_guide/packages.rst

    ``HSfoo.o`` file that has been pre-linked.
 Loading the ``.o`` file is slightly quicker, but at the expense of having another copy of the compiled package.
-The rule of thumb is that if the modules of the package were compiled with :ghc-flag:`-split-objs` then building the ``HSfoo.o`` is worthwhile because it saves time when loading the package into GHCi.
-Without :ghc-flag:`-split-objs`, there is not much difference in load time between the ``.o`` and ``.a`` libraries, so it is better to save the disk space and only keep the ``.a`` around.
+The rule of thumb is that if the modules of the package were compiled with :ghc-flag:`-split-sections` then building the ``HSfoo.o`` is worthwhile because it saves time when loading the package into GHCi.
+Without :ghc-flag:`-split-sections`, there is not much difference in load time between the ``.o`` and ``.a`` libraries, so it is better to save the disk space and only keep the ``.a`` around.
    In a GHC distribution we provide ``.o`` files for most packages